LuizHNLorena/Regnier-Problem/README.md

 To run both classes you will need to install [Python 3.4](https://www.python.org/download/releases/3.4.0/) and the [Igraph library] (http://igraph.org/python/).
 The RegnierProblem class requires the installation of the [CPLEX 12.6.0] (http://www-01.ibm.com/software/commerce/optimization/ cplex-optimizer) solver and the [setup of its Python API](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.6.3/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html).

-# Datasets format

 # Usage

 ### RegnierProblem

 The following diagram represents the RegnierProblem class.
-The documentation for this class can be found at:
+The documentation for this class can be found at: [RegnierProblem.html](docs/RegnierProblem.html)

 ![RegnierProblem](docs/RegnierProblem.png)